mjspriggs/overview/glossary/glossary.md

 {: #x4585332}

 The delivery of a computer infrastructure, including server functionality, networking functionality, data center functionality, and storage functionality as an outsourced service.

+### input/output operations per second (IOPS)
+{: #x3858854}

+A standard computing benchmark used to determine the best configuration settings for servers.

 ### instance
 {: #x2002531}